Information Processing in Quantum Thermodynamic Systems: an Autonomous Hamiltonian Approach: Quantum Thermodynamic Speed Limit

 {The autonomous Hamiltonian approach to quantum information processing has the added benefit that we also have full access to the dynamics.
 In particular, we can now also formulate statements for the rate of entropy change, the entropy production, which is upper bound by the QSL \cite{Deffner2010PRL}.}

 {While there are many formulations for open quantum systems, the version of the QSL from Ref.~\cite{deffner2020quantum} is particularly convenient for our present purposes.
 This version of the QSL is expressed in terms of the Schatten $p$\,-norm, which} enables flexible analyses of numerical stability and spectral sensitivity.
-For instance, when $p=2$, the corresponding Hilbert--Schmidt distance can be efficiently obtained via the SWAP test by computing the state overlap~\cite{cincio2018learning}.
+For instance, when $p=2$, the corresponding Hilbert--Schmidt distance can be efficiently obtained via the SWAP test by computing the state overlap~\cite{cincio2018learning}; therefore, the quantity based on the Schatten $p$-norm can be both numerically tractable and experimentally implementable.

 Given a operator $A$ acting on a $d$-dimensional Hilbert space, its Schatten $p$\,-norm

 satisfies the following inequality~\cite{horn2012matrix},

 Following Refs.~\cite{deffner2020quantum,deffnerquantum2013, deffner2017geometric}, we define the time-averaged Schatten $p$\,-norm as